STScI-MIRI/ImagingFluxCal/README.rst

    Critial for coronagraphy to set the normalize="exit_pupil" to ensure the WebbPSF is normalized to a total of 1.

-3. Compute encirciled energies and individual observation aperture corrections.
+3. Compute encircled energies and individual observation aperture corrections.
-   Uses `calc_encirciled_energy.py` to compute the encircled energies Uses observations of a bright stars and PSFs from WebbPSFs to compute aperture corrections.
+   Uses `calc_encircled_energy.py` to compute the encircled energies Uses observations of a bright stars and PSFs from WebbPSFs to compute aperture corrections.
 Uses the bright star observations for the inner region and the WebbPSFs for the outer regions.